Elements Overview

 Adding Elements

-This opens the element selector in the left toolbox:
+This opens the element selector in a modal

 For record elements, you'll need to choose which table's records the element will work with.
 If you're working on a page with a login, you can display records connected to the logged-in user.

-Tip: If you don't see options like calendar, map, or payment, check if your table has the required field types.
-Calendars need date fields, maps need address fields, and payments need number fields.
+Tip: If you don't see options like calendar or map check if your table has the required field types.
+Calendars need date fields and maps need address fields.

 Editing Elements

-This opens the element editor in the left toolbox where you'll find various settings sections:
+This opens the element editor in the right panel where you'll find various settings sections:

 Copying & Moving Elements

-You can reorganize elements on a page by dragging them using the cursor icon at the top left of each element.
+You can reorganize elements on a page by dragging them using the handle icon at the top left of each element.

-Note: Elements can only be moved or copied to compatible pages that work with the same table or connected tables.
+Note: Elements can only be moved or duplicated to compatible pages that work with the same table or connected tables.

 Deleting Elements